The two-dimensional one-component plasma is hyperuniform: Background measure and global laws for sub-systems: proof of Proposition and Proposition

-There remains to define one last term, for which we differ slightly from \cite[(3.18)]{bauerschmidt2017local} as explained below.
-For each $w$ in the support of $\nu$, we apply Lemma \ref{lem:explicitcons} to $z_0, w$ as above and (which is new compared to \cite{bauerschmidt2017local}) we choose the parameter $r$ depending on $w$ as follows:
+\textbf{\cor{Step 2.
+Definition of $\tilde{z}$, $k$ and $L$.}} For each $w$ in the support of $\nu$, we apply Lemma \ref{lem:explicitcons} to $z_0, w$ as above and (which is new compared to \cite{bauerschmidt2017local}) we choose the parameter $r$ depending on $w$ as follows:

 which is valid choice as it is obviously smaller than $\hal |z_0 - w|$.
-We obtain a point\footnote{$\tilde{z}$ depends also on $z_0$ but we will not write down this dependency as we work for any fixed $z_0$.} $\tilde{z} = \tilde{z}(w)$ and a real number $k = k(w)$ such that \eqref{eq:sigmalr} are satisfied.
-Let us make the following important observation: we know by the construction of Lemma \ref{lem:sigmalr} that $\tilde{z}$ lies on the line segment between $z$ and $w$, at distance $\frac{1}{100} |z_0 - w|$ from $z_0$.
+We obtain a point\footnote{$\tilde{z}$ depends also on $z_0$ but we will not write down this dependency as we work for any fixed $z_0$.} $\tilde{z} = \tilde{z}(w)$ and a real number $k = k(w)$ such that \eqref{eq:sigmalr} is satisfied.

+We now make the following important observation: we know by Lemma \ref{lem:sigmalr} that $\tilde{z}$ lies on the line segment between $z$ and $w$, at distance $\frac{1}{100} |z_0 - w|$ from $z_0$.
 Since by assumption we have on the one hand:

 and on the other hand $\supp \nu \subset \DD(0, \rho + \rho') \setminus \DD(0, \rho)$ it is easy to check that: